grimmelm/ctech404/ctech402/module_2/M2_H5P_References/exercise_specs.md

 ## Key Technical Outcome

 ## Exercise Context
-We have seen the difference between methods and functions and the effects they can have on the values of variables.
+Th exercise below will test your comprehension of the difference between methods and functions and the effects they can have on the values of variables.

-[Comment on how a method returns None]
-[Comment on how this applies to all methods() including reverse() sort() etc
-<b>Connor Note: What are these above 2 lines?
-Please complete the context.</b>

 ## Exercise Instructions